 Once the space was completely cleared out, we had the entire electrical system replaced.
 In addition, the building was rewired with a completely new fiber-optic network.
 We installed 4 different hotspots on the main and lower level of the building to cover our 7,200 sq ft of space.

 The interior of the building was replaced from top to bottom.
 One of the most important rooms for us is the mobile device room where we store all of our mobile devices.
 The mobile device room is a secure room where we can charge and easily access our Android and iOS devices during the day while we test.
-We recently wrote a blog post about it, you can find it here: Discover Our Device Library.

 Next we designed and built work spaces for our 4 different on-site teams based on the projects they work on.
 We built new half walls throughout the main level that were the perfect height to provide some privacy but still allow people to easily see each other and communicate.